epiliper/rumina/README.md

 The input file or directory.
 If a file, it must be:

 1. in BAM format
-    - The UMI should be in the read QNAME field (see below screenshot).
-FASTQ data mapped with [BCL Convert](https://www.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/bcl-convert.html) should be formatted this way by default.
+    - The UMI should be in the read QNAME field (see image under `--separator`).
+Illumina data base-called by [BCL Convert](https://www.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/bcl-convert.html) should be formatted this way by default.
 2. sorted (e.g. via `samtools sort`)

 BAM indexes or any files associated with reference genomes are not required.